knot-system/knot-daemon/README.md

 return [
 	'debug' => false,
 	'logging' => false,
-	'allowed_urls' => [ // a list of 'me' URLs that are allowed to use this microsub server 'https://www.example.com/eigenheim/',
+	'allowed_urls' => [ // a list of 'me' URLs that are allowed to use this microsub server. every user has their own folder with their own channels and feeds
+		'https://www.example.com/eigenheim/',
 		'https://www.example.com/other-identity/',
 	],